Refining holographic models of the quark-gluon plasma: Results

-Let us then compare our results to the data from heavy-ion collisions, in particular from the BES program at RHIC.
-In high energy heavy-ion collisions variables that are controllable are the colliding ions, centrality of the collision, and the collision energy.
+We will now compare our results with data from heavy-ion collisions, particularly from the BES program at RHIC.
+In high-energy heavy-ion collisions, the key controllable variables are the colliding ions, the centrality of the collision, and the collision energy.
 Observables are often listed as a function of the collision energy $\sqrt{\sNN}$ in the center-of-mass frame.
 In our holographic models we instead characterize a given state of the system by temperature and chemical potential.
 Thus we would want to have a way to map a given point in the $(\muB,T)$-plane to some value of the collision energy $\sqrt{\sNN}$.
 The collision data allows one to infer this at freeze-out.
 We use the freeze-out parameters given in Table VIII of \cite{STAR:2017sal}.
 These parameters are shown in Fig.~\ref{fig:diagram} for 0-5~\% centrality.

 The collision data allows us to determine the freeze-out parameters for fixed values of $\sqrt{\sNN}$.
 In Fig.~\ref{fig:diagram} these are given for $\sqrt{\sNN} \in \{7.7,11.5,19.6,27,39,62.4,200\}$ GeV.
 To make predictions outside of the range of these center-of-mass energies we fit the following curves \be T_{\mathrm{CF}}(\sqrt{\sNN}) = \frac{a_1}{1+\exp\left(b_1-\log(\sqrt{\sNN})/c_1\right)} \ , \quad \mu_{\mathrm{CF}}(\sqrt{\sNN})= \frac{a_2}{1+b_2\sqrt{\sNN}} \ee to the shown data (CF refers to chemical freeze-out).
 The fitted parameter values are given in Table~\ref{tab:freeze-outparams}.